Ri-Dearg/corona-tales/README.md

 - The colors are kept simple and clean and the use of dark tones is avoided, reserved for text.
 Shadows are used appropriately to give a sense of depth.

 ### Styling
-- For this project I have utilised - [Materialize](https://materializecss.com/) as the style framework.
+- For this project, I have utilised - [Materialize](https://materializecss.com/) as the style framework.
 - The above palette has been used in toasts, messages, error warnings as well.
 - Responsive text sizing has also been utilised on certain elements.
 - Shadows give an impression of depth.